10yard/dkafe/readme.md

 The subfolder is useful when you have multiple roms with the same name e.g. there are lots of hacked versions of dkong.zip.
 If the emulator supports a rompath argument then DKAFE will launch the rom directly from its subfolder.
 If the emulator does not support a rompath (e.g. Advmame) then the rom will be copied over to the main rompath.
 See `ALLOW_ROM_OVERWRITE` option.
 With this approach I recommend the original rom be placed into its own subfolder (e.g. `/roms/original`) to prevent it from being overwritten.

-All roms in the list should be given an emulator number (e.g. 1 for DKWolf, as defined in `settings.txt`), a slot position (between 1 and 46) and a basic descriptive name.
+All roms in the list should be given an emulator number (e.g. 1 for DKWolf, as defined in `settings.txt`), a slot position (between 1 and 88) and a basic descriptive name.
 Set the slot position to 0 or 99 if you want the rom to only appear in the menu.

 As well as an emulator number,  the roms can be given a recording emulator number (e.g. 2 for DK Wolf recordings).
 This provides emulator details for when the rom is launched in recording mode.
 Set to zero to disable recording.

 If there are multiple entries for the same slot number then the first valid entry will be used.
-This allows the optional roms *dkongjr*, *dkong3* and *ckongpt2* to become active when they are provided.
+This allows the optional roms *dkongjr*, *dkong3*, *ckongpt2* and *bigkong* to become active when they are provided.

 The special subfolder name `shell` can be used when you want to launch a batch file or shell script.
 Create a .bat or .sh file inside the `/shell` subfolder.
 The emulator number can be left blank.